Can a network that consists of tens of billions of connected devices – which try to engage with billions of consumers – ever be personalised?

 Technology was designed to enhance user experience, increase engagement, and better connect people to relevant products and services – so where did it go wrong?

 Bringing back Customer Engagement and Loyalty Through Technology

-Idomoo’s goal was to bring personalization back to gift giving by connecting people with meaningful touch points.
-We worked with the teams at Cadbury and Johnny Walker to create personalized, real-time, gifting videos for consumers worldwide – a result of creative thinking and innovative technology.
+Idomoo’s goal was to bring personalisation back to gift giving by connecting people with meaningful touch points.
+We worked with the teams at Cadbury and Johnny Walker to create personalised, real-time, gifting videos for consumers worldwide – a result of creative thinking and innovative technology.

-The Potential of Personalized Video for Brand Engagement
+The Potential of Personalised Video for Brand Engagement

 The truth is, combining IoT and personalised video has so much potential that it’s almost impossible to grasp.
 In both campaigns, we strengthened the relationship between consumers and leading CPG brands, which ultimately enhanced brand value and the digital connection that exits between the two.

 In the future, each unique product – from shampoo to a smartphone, will have its own digital identity.
 Attributes such as location, features, or connection to a consumer can be used to develop branded and personalised videos as in the examples above.